Thank you for coming to this space!

 I am trained as a health psychologist and have a specialization in pediatric school psychology.
 I have a deep understanding of how the brain co-operates with the rest of the body, and how that cooperation impacts learning, loving, and living.
-I view psychology and the brain from a functional-evolutionary perspective, and believe that all behavior, emotion, and cognition exists for a functional reason.
-And, that behavior, emotion, and cognition exist on a spectrum, meaning that everyone may experience a similar issue in different ways.
+I view psychology and the brain from a functional-evolutionary perspective, and believe that most behavior, emotion, and thought exists for a functional reason, which we are sometimes not even aware of.
+Further, I recognize that we may all experience a similar issue in different ways.
 Moreover, I understand that some people have differences that are only disabling when they aren't in a supportive environment.
 Thus, I don't view people, behaviors or thoughts as inherently "normal" or "abnormal," "good" or "bad" - we just are.

-As a neurodivergent psychologist, I am guided by the philosophies of radical acceptance, anti-racism, and anti-ablism.
+As a neurodivergent psychologist, I am guided by the philosophies of radical acceptance.
 I strive to bring cultural humility into all avenues of this work by combining the established approaches to assessment and therapy practices with cultural humility and recognition of each person's individuality, strengths, and experience.
 I think about each case from a bio-psycho-social model, strongly emphasizing the role that social factors outside of individual control play in disability or functioning.

 My goal in working with you is to be your guide in the following ways: